 If you prefer to avoid toll roads, set this option in your navigation system or do not follow the signs Péage (France; follow par RN), Pedaggio (Italy) or Peaje (Spain).
 Keep in mind that many toll-free roads in France and Italy that serve as an alternative to the toll road are plagued by heavy truck traffic and are extremely busy.
 Relaxed driving or making good progress is hardly an option.
 Some motorways in France (map with toll-free autoroutes in gray), Spain (autovias) and southern Italy are toll free.
 These are also indicated on the Michelin maps.

 Look for toll rates and more on our special France page

 Spain has two types of motorways: the autopistas (AP numbering, C32 and C33 in Catalonia), where you have to pay toll, and the autovías (A numbering), which are toll free.
 The autovias are busier and curvier than the autopistas and have many more exits (often with a short insert lane), but the maximum speed is the same (120 km/h), except on a number of busy routes, where 100 km/h limitation applies.
-Along the Spanish east coast, the A7 autovía between Barcelona and Andalusia is partly an almost equally fast, free alternative to the expensive AP7 toll road.
-As of May 2018, the toll for some popular holiday routes for a passenger car is:
+Along the Spanish east coast, the A7 autovía between Barcelona and Andalusia has been an almost equally fast, free alternative to the expensive AP7 toll road.
+Since 1 January 2020 this has changed, because the AP7 is now toll-free between Tarragona and Alicante.
+In the course of 2021, the section from the French border to Tarragona is also likely to become toll-free.
+The AP1 between Armiñón and Burgos and the AP4 between Seville and Cadiz are now also toll free (toll gates are often still there).
+As of February 2020, the toll for some popular holiday routes for a passenger car is:

 For toll rates see also the site autopistas.com.